-An analysis of the role of artifacts (Bereiter, 2002; Donald, 1991; Geertz, 1973; Latour & Woolgar, 1979; Marx, 1976; Vygotsky, 1978; Wartofsky, 1979) views human culture as consisting of immense collections of linguistic, physical, and technological artifacts.
-Social theoreticians (Bourdieu, 1995; Garfinkel, 1967; Giddens, 1984a; Habermas, 1984) show how social institutions and behavioral codes arise from elemental processes and become institutionalized into large-scale social structures that seem impervious to human influence.
+An analysis of the role of artifacts (Bereiter, 2002; Donald, 1991; Geertz, 1973; Latour & Woolgar, 1979; Marx, 1867/1976; Vygotsky, 1930/1978; Wartofsky, 1973/1979) views human culture as consisting of immense collections of linguistic, physical and technological artifacts.
+Social theoreticians (Bourdieu, 1972/1995; Garfinkel, 1967; Giddens, 1984b; Habermas, 1981/1984) show how social institutions and behavioral codes arise from the elemental processes we have discussed and become institutionalized into large-scale social structures that seem impervious to human influence.
 These views could be summarized as arguing that the social context in which we live is constituted by the products and by-products of building collaborative knowing, taken on a global, historical scale.
-Just as our own behavior and cognitive skills as individuals are products of group interaction, so the large social structures are interactively achieved, reproduced, and reinterpreted in the momentary practices of communities (see chapter 20).
+Just as our own behavior and cognitive skills as individuals are products of group interaction, so the large social structures are interactively achieved, reproduced and reinterpreted in the momentary practices of communities (see chapter 20).

 This chapter has attempted to present core elements of a social theory of collaboration.
 In bringing together terms and approaches from existing theories influential within CSCW and CSCL, it has tried to describe some of the microprocesses (like synergy) that are often left as unexplained mysteries in other writings.
-I argued for the need to develop collaboration theory, reviewed the empirical example of building collaborative knowing to guide our thinking, and suggested an answer to the epistemological question of how collaborative knowing is possible by pointing to group interaction as its source.
-After analyzing the semiotics of meaning in terms of the situation as a network of relations among words, artifacts, and activities, I addressed hermeneutic issues of interpretation with the ideas of background tacit knowing, personal perspectives, and knowledge negotiation.
-Finally, these concepts were brought together to show how knowing evolves through a cycle involving externalization of knowing in artifacts and internalization as cognitive artifacts, all within a broader context of social institutions and community culture.
-This defines an ontology of meaningful physical objects and human abilities that develop through interaction with other people within a shared meaningful world.
+Section 1 argued for the need to develop collaboration theory.
+Section 2 reviewed the empirical example of building collaborative knowing to guide our thinking.
+Section 3 suggested an answer to the epistemological question of how collaborative knowing is possible by pointing to group interaction as its source.

+Section 4 analyzed the semiotics of meaning in terms of the situation as a network of relations among words, artifacts and activities.
+Section 5 addressed hermeneutic issues of interpretation with the ideas of background tacit knowing, personal perspectives and knowledge negotiation.
+Finally, this section brought these concepts together to see how knowing evolves through a cycle involving externalization of knowing in artifacts and internalization as cognitive artifacts, all within a broader context of social institutions and community culture; this defines an ontology of meaningful physical objects and human abilities that develop through interaction with other people within a shared meaningful world.

+6.6.
 This Chapter as a Theory Artifact

-This chapter has not presented a comprehensive and accepted theory but has attempted to point in one possible direction for developing a theory of computersupported collaboration.
-Part of this theory is an understanding of how meaning, in group interaction, is collaboratively constructed, preserved, and relearned through the media of language and artifacts.
+This chapter has not presented a comprehensive and accepted theory.
+Rather, it has attempted to point in one possible direction for developing a theory of computer-supported collaboration.
+Part of this theory is an understanding of how meaning, in group interaction, is collaboratively constructed, preserved and relearned through the media of language and artifacts.
 This research complex has barely begun to be explored.
-For instance, we need careful investigations of how computer-supported discourse differs from face-to-face discourse in daily conversation and how students and workers learn the affordances of CSCL and CSCW artifacts.
+So, for instance, we desperately need careful investigations of how computer-supported discourse differs from face-to-face discourse in daily conversation and how students and workers learn the affordances of CSCL and CSCW artifacts.

-If we self-apply our theory of building collaborative knowing to the process of theorizing about collaboration, we immediately see the importance of coining descriptive terminology, designing effective artifacts, and reflecting on these as a collaborative community to achieve the potential of CSCW and CSCL.
+If we self-apply our theory of building collaborative knowing to the process of theorizing about collaboration, we immediately see the importance of coining descriptive terminology, designing effective artifacts and reflecting upon these as a collaborative community in order to achieve the potential of CSCW and CSCL.

-16 Group Meaning / Individual Interpretation
+Group Meaning / Individual Interpretation

-For the CSCL 2003 conference, I wanted to present something of my theory of group cognition.1 I took the theme of meaning and interpretation (see chapter 15) and tied it to the topic of meaning making that has been identified as defining of computer-supported collaborative learning.
-I deepened the analysis of meaning and interpretation, arguing that meaning applied to shared products of knowledge building and interpretation corresponded to the individual perspective on such meaning.
+For the CSCL 2003 conference, I wanted to present something of my theory of group cognition.
+I took the theme of meaning and interpretation from the previous chapter and tied it to the topic of meaning making that has been identified as defining of CSCL.
+I deepened the analysis of meaning and interpretation, arguing that the former term applied to shared products of knowledge building while "interpretation" corresponded to the individual perspective on such meaning.